elabftw/elabimg/README.md

 These services are managed by s6-overlay and are all customized for running eLabFTW.

-# Tags and branches
+# Tags

+Tags, in the context of Docker images, are what comes after the image name (`elabftw/elabimg`), separated by a colon.
+If you leave it empty, it defaults to `latest`.
+But it is recommended to explicitely define the version you wish to run, e.g.: `elabftw/elabimg:5.0.3`.

+When defining which image version to use, you can use different tags:

+* `x.y.z`: the actual explicit version: recommended
+* `stable`: the latest stable version
+* `latest`: the latest version, can be a stable version or an alpha or beta, whatever is present on `master` branch of eLabFTW
-The `hypernext` (dev) branch is built and pushed to Docker Hub on a "push" event as well as on a daily schedule.
+* `hypernext`: this is the dev version, built on a "push" event as well as on a daily schedule.

-The `master` branch is built for the `latest` tag on Docker Hub and contains the latest eLabFTW version.

-A tag with the latest released eLabFTW version is also pushed.
-Example: elabftw/elabimg:4.6.0.

 # Building this image